The Feldenkrais Method®

 Awareness Through Movement (ATM)

 Perhaps, now more than ever in Covid times, it’s necessary to find ways to calm the nervous system and to open up space in the body in order to breathe more easily.
-This is a short (approx. 15-minutes) ATM lesson where I guide you through a gentle exploration of twisting to help increase your lung capacity and ease your breathing.
+This is a short (approx. 15-minutes) ATM lesson where Robert will guide you through a gentle exploration of twisting to help increase your lung capacity and ease your breathing.
 To do this lesson you will need to sit on a chair or stool, not too soft, at a height where your thighs are roughly parallel to the floor.

-I recorded this short ATM lesson for Feldenkrais Awareness Week 2016 – it’s called Flexible Wrists (approx. 17-minutes).
+Robert recorded this short ATM lesson for Feldenkrais Awareness Week 2016 – it’s called Flexible Wrists (approx. 17-minutes).
 This can be done in sitting.

-I recorded this ATM lesson Edges of Feet (AY433) at Chisenhale Dance Space on Monday 11 May, 2014. (approx. 55-minutes).
+Robert recorded this ATM lesson Edges of Feet (AY433) at Chisenhale Dance Space on Monday 11 May, 2014. (approx. 55-minutes).
 This should be done laying on the floor.

 OpenATM